 Appeal Sent to CEO Brian L. Roberts

-SALT LAKE CITY, UT – After its legal department approved our 30: second commercial, “Help Us” one week ago to run on its Utah stations, Comcast reversed itself and informed us last night that it refuses to run our ad.
-The ad was prepaid and all set to begin its seven day airing all over Utah yesterday on Comcast Cable stations in Logan, Ogden, Salt Lake City, Provo and St. George.
+SALT LAKE CITY, UT – After its legal department approved our 30: the second commercial, “Help Us” one week ago to run on its Utah stations, Comcast reversed itself and informed us last night that it refuses to run our ad.
+The ad was prepaid and all set to begin its seven-day airing all over Utah yesterday on Comcast Cable stations in Logan, Ogden, Salt Lake City, Provo, and St. George.

 The Salt Lake Tribune reports:

 “We are furious,” said Fred Karger, president of the civil rights group Rights Equal Rights.
 “Our speech is being denied by the world’s biggest cable TV company which has a virtual monopoly on the cable market in Utah.”

 Karger announced the news on Facebook and Twitter this morning:

 Karger fired off a midnight letter last night to Comcast NBCUniversal CEO Brian L. Roberts and asked him to intercede.
 In the letter, Karger blamed the subject of the ad, the Church of Jesus Christ of Latter-day Saints (Mormon Church) for pressuring Comcast to not run the commercial.
 Comcast’s cable TV division has a virtual monopoly in Utah.
 The Mormon Church is based in Salt Lake City, Utah, and has undue influence in that state.
 90% of the commercial’s buy was on Comcast.